kakiyeah/nouchatbox/README.md

 # 🌾 Agriculture Consultation Chatbot

 A friendly and easy-to-understand agricultural consultation chatbot designed for farmers.
-This chatbot uses prompt engineering to generate responses in a farmer-friendly style, based on DPO (Direct Preference Optimization) dataset principles.
+This chatbot uses prompt engineering to generate responses in a farmer-friendly style, based on DPO dataset principles.

 ## Features